Njoki254/News-Portal/README.md

 #####Essentially type the name of the technologies installed and add "--version".

-### To run the app

-- Navigate into the src/main/java/App.java and click run in intellij.
-- Open postman api-tester and select the HTTP method, enter your root api url and send the connection

 ## You should also run tests before and after to ensure that